-In order to encourage appropriate behavior and ensure the safety of all students, those children with three or more disciplinary referrals in a semester will not be allowed to participate in special activities.
+To encourage appropriate behavior and ensure the safety of all students, those children with three or more disciplinary referrals in a semester will not be allowed to participate in special activities.
 These activities include, but are not limited to, field trips, programs, parties, and clubs.